elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 benefit of being able to name things in obvious ways, but Elixir has an alternative approach that helps us reconsider the way we write code.

-The idea behind the "pipe operator" (`|>`) is that it enables us to think about our functions in terms of data transformation.
+The idea behind the "pipe operator" (`|>`) is that it encourages us to think about our functions in terms of data transformation.
 Instead of using variables, we take an initial value, pipe it through a handful of functions, and return the result at the end.
-Let's take another look at our third `test` case:
+Let's take another look at our third `test`
+case:

 ```elixir
 test "the add function returns a number" do